Stock Rally Stalls Amid Mixed Earnings, BOE Decision

 -- European earnings mixed

+Earnings results from dozens of big U.S. corporations pulled major stock indexes in different directions Thursday.

-Some of the biggest insurance companies dragged the broader financial sector lower after reporting earnings results.
-Prudential Financial shares fell 2.8% in recent trading as its operating income missed analyst expectations.
-MetLife shares were recently down 1.7%.
+Some of the biggest insurance companies dragged the broader financial sector lower after reporting quarterly earnings.
+Meanwhile solid profits from consumer goods companies including Clorox pulled the consumer staples sector higher.

+The result: Major U.S. stock indexes struggled to find direction the day after the Dow Jones Industrial Average rose above 22000 for the first time.
+The milestone marked its 32nd record of the year, as stocks benefited from a buoyant global economy, a weaker dollar and a solid earnings season.

 Continue Reading Below